ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 ```
 rpm -ivhf --force ibm-securegateway-client-1.4.1+client_amd64.rpm
 ```
-During the installation the followng information are needed:
+During the installation the following information are needed:
- * gateway ID: it can be found in Bluemix Secure Gateway instance
+ * **gateway ID**: it can be found in Bluemix Secure Gateway instance
- * security token: it is also available in the Secure Gateway instance
+ * **security token**: it is also available in the Secure Gateway instance
  * if you want to start the secure gateway automatically or not
  * Specify the trace level: information
  * Specify the Access Control List (ACL) file: specify none for the moment.
-See the section about [ACL]()
  * Provide the port number for the web based user interface: 9003

 The command adds a *secgwadmin* group and the *secgwadmin* user, and persists the configuration in the file `/etc/ibm/sgenvironment.conf`.
 It also defines some links to `/usr/local/bin` so the secure gateway client can be started from command line.